Parallel Parenting Vs Co-parenting: Which Is Better for Your Family?

 Co-parenting Work Guidelines

-Do not rely on the child to act as a messenger while discussing difficulties or queries with the other parent.
-Both parents should keep a friendly relationship with one another.
+Do not rely on the child as a messenger while discussing difficulties or queries with the other parent.
+Both parents should keep a friendly relationship.

-In the child’s presence, neither parent should display anger or negative feelings against the other parent.
-Essential items should be duplicated at each parent’s house so that the child does not have to pack as much while moving.
+Essential items should be duplicated at each parent’s house so the child does not have to pack as much while moving.

 The child’s visit with the other parent should be good or neutral for both parents.
 The youngster should have some say in how much time each parent spends with them.

-This becomes increasingly vital when the youngster grows older and desires to socialize with their peers.
+This becomes increasingly vital when the youngster ages and desires to socialize with peers.

 Parallel Parenting